Cyberpunk 2077's Phantom Liberty DLC Brings Idris Elba To Night City

 How much will it cost?

-Although CD Projekt RED hasn’t revealed the pricing yet, a leak on Reddit hints at the DLC costing around EUR 29.99 (HKD 250 approx.) on the PC digital store GOG.com.
+Although CD Projekt RED hasn’t revealed the pricing yet, a leak on Reddit hints at the DLC costing around EUR 29.99 (THB 1,120 approx.) on the PC digital store GOG.com.
 That seems like a steep price for a DLC update to a game that has had a controversial past.
 However, the Phantom Liberty DLC is more than just an update.
-Speaking of which…
+Speaking of which….

 What’s new in the ‘Cyberpunk 2077 Phantom Liberty’ expansion pack?